 Select this choice to enable or disable integrated SCSI and Ethernet controllers and all standard ports (such as serial).
 Enable is the default setting for all controllers.
 If you disable a device, it cannot be configured, and the operating system will not be able to detect it (this is equivalent to disconnecting the device).
 If you disable the integrated SCSI controller and no SCSI adapter is installed, the server will have no SCSI capability.
-If you disable the integrated Ethernet controllers and no Ethernet adapter is installed, the server will have no Ethernet capability.
+If you disable the integrated Ethernet controller and no Ethernet adapter is installed, the server will have no Ethernet capability.
+If you disable the integrated USB controller, the server will have no USB capability; to maintain USB capability, make sure that Enabled is selected for the USB Host Controller and USB BIOS Legacy Support options.